Written by:

 When Did Sports Betting Launch In Louisiana?

-The regulated sports betting market first launched with regulated sports betting in October 2021.
+Louisiana’s regulated sports betting market launched in October 2021.
 Paragon Casino Resort launched the first sportsbook.
 Online sports betting apps followed in January of 2022.
 Offshore sports betting sites like BetOnline launched way before any of the locally regulated options in Louisiana and accept residents from all parishes with no college betting bans.

-Is It Legal To Bet On College Sports In Louisiana?
+Is It Legal To Bet On College Football In Louisiana?

 What Is The Legal Sports Betting Age In Louisiana?